piedb-dev/piestream/src/risedevtool/README.md

-[cargo-make] INFO - Running Task: download-mcli [cargo-make] INFO - Skipping Task: download-grafana [cargo-make] INFO - Skipping Task: download-prometheus [cargo-make] INFO - Running Task: build-risingwave
+[cargo-make] INFO - Running Task: download-mcli [cargo-make] INFO - Skipping Task: download-grafana [cargo-make] INFO - Skipping Task: download-prometheus [cargo-make] INFO - Running Task: build-piestream
 ```

 As `ENABLE_PROMETHEUS_GRAFANA` is not set, download-grafana step is skipped.
-All steps for downloading components, copying config, and building RisingWave are described as cargo-make's toml config.
+All steps for downloading components, copying config, and building piestream are described as cargo-make's toml config.
 See `risedev/*.toml` and `Makefile.toml` for more information.

 ### Config Expander